open-atmos/PySDM/paper/paper.md

-The key goal of the reported endeavour was to equip the cloud modelling community with a solution enabling rapid development and paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and able to be set up within minutes) while being free from the two-language barrier commonly separating prototype and high-performance research code.
+The key goal of the reported endeavour was to equip the cloud modelling community with a solution enabling rapid development and paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and possible to be set up within minutes) while being free from the two-language barrier commonly separating prototype and high-performance research code.
-Thus, the key advantages of PySDM stem from the characteristics of the employed Python language which enables high performance computational modelling without trading off such features as:
+The key advantages of PySDM stem from the characteristics of the employed Python language which enables high performance computational modelling without trading off such features as:
 \begin{description}
     \item[succinct syntax]{ -- the snippets presented in the paper are arguably close to pseudo-code;}
-    \item[portability]{depicted in PySDM with continuous integration workflows for Linux, macOS and Windows, including 32-bit and 64-bit runs};
+    \item[portability]{depicted in PySDM with continuous integration Linux, macOS and Windows};
     \item[interoperability]{depicted in PySDM with Matlab and Julia usage examples requireing minimal amount of biding-specific code;}
     \item[multifaceted ecosystem]{depicted in PySDM with one-click execution of Jupyter notebooks on mybinder.org and colab.research.google.com platforms};
     \item[availability of tools for modern hardware]{depicted in PySDM with the GPU backend}.